Nitecore TUP pocket light review (1,000 lumens)

 - Width body : 26 mm / 1″

 - Width widest part : 25 mm / 1″

 The Nitecore TUP has 2 User Interfaces..
 Well, there are actually 3!

 - Daily mode

 - Lockout mode 1

 Switching between Demo mode and Daily mode: Press and hold both buttons.
-The TUP will flash twice and in your screen you can see in what mode it currently is.
+The TUP will flash twice and on your screen you can see in what mode you are.

 - Modes: 4 + Turbo

 - 1lm, 15lm, 65lm, 200lm and Turbo 1000Lumens

 - 1 click: Display On